GeminiDRSoftware/MAROONXDR/doc/tutorials/MAROONXDR_Tutorial/intro.rst

     1. Creates a Python 3.12 virtual environment at ``venv/``
     2. Clones the DRAGONS framework into ``DRAGONS/`` directory (if not already present)
-    3. Installs DRAGONS in development mode
+    3. Installs DRAGONS in development mode along with FitsStorage from GitHub
-    4. Installs FitsStorage and pytest_dragons from GitHub
+    4. Installs all Python dependencies from ``pyproject.toml`` (main, dev, docs, test groups)
-    5. Installs all Python dependencies from ``pyproject.toml``
+    5. Installs ``pytest_dragons`` from GitHub
     6. Installs ``maroonxdr`` and ``maroonx_instruments`` in editable mode
     7. Sets ``DRAGONS_TEST`` environment variable in the activate script